asbah-amjad/WebDev2-Architecting/documentation.md

 ## Server B

-Server B runs on node.js and uses libraries express and amqplib and these dependecies are defined in the _package.json_ file.
-Server B temporarily stores the details of orders.
+Server B runs on _node.js_ and uses libraries _express_ and _amqplib_ and these dependecies are defined in the _package.json_ file.
+Server B temporarily keeps the detail of orders in memory until 10 seconds have elapsed.
 It tracks the order generation as well as completion.
 Whenever Server A generates some orders, Server B consumes that for processing.
 When the consumption, as well as processing, are done, it sends a signal using rabbitmq message channels about the completion and order is shown completed.

 ### Structure